centreon/centreon-documentation/versioned_docs/version-23.04/monitoring/pluginpacks.md

 ### License

-A [license](../administration/licenses.md) is required to access the full Plugin Packs catalog.
+A [license](../administration/licenses.md) is required to access the full Monitoring Connectors catalog.
 Contact the [Centreon support team](https://support.centreon.com) to get your license.

 ### Connectors

-Some Plugin Packs also require a Connector (e.g. AS400, VMWare) or an agent (e.g. Windows NRPE).
-In that case, it is explained in the monitoring procedure for the Plugin Pack.
-The connectors are included in the Plugin Packs license.
+Some Monitoring Connectors also require a Connector (e.g. AS400, VMWare) or an agent (e.g. Windows NRPE).
+In that case, it is explained in the monitoring procedure for the Monitoring Connector.
+The connectors are included in the Monitoring Connectors license.

 | Connector  | Description                                                                           |
 | ---------- | ------------------------------------------------------------------------------------- |